sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### ViewModel

 A ViewModel class should only see UseCase classes: ViewModel -> UseCase.

+There should be a same number of ViewModel functions and UseCases.

 #### [GUIDELINE] ViewModelFactory
 Use a factory to facilitate the creation of a ViewModel instance, as it's built in multiple